pytorch/kineto/tb_plugin/README.md

 Views: We organize the profiling result into multiple views, from coarse-grained (overview-level) to fine-grained (kernel-level).

-Worker: Select a worker.
+Workers: Select a worker.
 Each worker is a process.
 There could be multiple workers when DDP is used.

+Span: There may be multiple profiling trace files of different spans to be generated when using [torch.profiler.schedule](https://github.com/pytorch/pytorch/blob/master/torch/profiler/profiler.py#L24) as schedule of torch.profiler.
+You can select them with this selection box.

 Currently we have the following performance diagnosis views:
 - Overall View